zthun/janitor/README.md

 Description
 ===

-Zthuns web styles is a collection of lint files that can be used with build tools to validate coding styles.
+Zthun's web styles is a collection of lint files that can be used with build tools to validate coding styles.

 Getting Started
 ===